“You never get credit for the disasters you avert,” Technology forecaster Paul Saffo told the New York Times in 2013.

 The greatest fear of the Y2K (Year 2000) bug was the fear of the unknown.
 In 1999, we thought “the unfixable” Y2K bug was a first step in our dystopian future.
 We can all have a laugh about it now, but very few of us were laughing in December 1999.
 We didn’t know, and that’s what scared us.

-The crux of the fear, for those who didn’t live through it, was that computers didn’t bother listing the full four numbers of a year.
+The crux of the fear, for those who didn’t live through it, was that computer programmers didn’t bother listing the full four numbers of a year.
 1995, for example, was listed by most computers as 95.
 1996 was listed by computers as 96, and so on and so forth.
-The fear was that when the calendar flipped from 1999 to 2000, computers might not be able to distinguish between 1900 and 2000, because computers, in computer-reliant industries, might not be able to distinguish between the years, since they had, to this point, listed years as two digits.
+The fear was that when the calendar flipped from 1999 to 2000, computers might not be able to distinguish between 1900 and 2000, because computers, in computer-reliant industries, might not be able to distinguish between the years, since they had, to this point, only listed years as two digits.

 If it was fixed, did it require a collective effort from private companies, government expenditures that some estimate in the range of $400 to $600 billion, and independent engineers, or was this largely exaggerated problem a relatively easy fix?
 Was the problem greatly exaggerated and overhyped?